 SummaryRead the full fact sheet

-- Medications will help to manage your asthma.
-Make sure to take them regularly and as prescribed.
+- Make sure to take medications regularly and as prescribed for good asthma control.

 Symptoms of asthma in adults